SwapnilPurohit/SOR_26/README.md

 ![alt text][image3]

-And move it using this teleop node
+Drive it with teleop:
 ```bash
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-You can also test your bot motion directly from the gazebo teleop GUI --> goto the three dotted menu --> type teleop --> specify wheels speed and yaw then move around
+> You can also test bot motion directly from the Gazebo teleop GUI: open the three-dot menu → type "teleop" → set wheel speed and yaw → move around.

+---

-# Friction
+## Friction

+Friction parameters control how the wheels grip the ground and how the base slides.

-For all 4-wheels
+For all 4 wheels:
 ```xml
   <gazebo reference="front_left_wheel">
     <mu1>1.5</mu1>